My Story

 So, next I joined forces with a medium-sized advertising agency in Florida.
 Totally different.
 (In a good way, of course.)

 Instead of mobile phones and multimedia tools, I was writing for manufacturers of air intake filters and fire trucks, equine embryo transfer facilities, fitness centers, and high vacuum components.
 Lots of medical copywriting, too.
-Residential builders, custom closets, retail outlets…you name it.
+I wrote for residential builders, custom closets, retail outlets… you name it.
+If there’s one good way to build a portfolio of writing samples fast, it’s writing at an agency!

-As time passed on, I became the senior copywriter at Adbiz, a fabulous, high-energy advertising and marketing force, also maintaining a stable of my own freelance clients.
+As time passed on, I became the senior copywriter at Adbiz, a fabulous, high-energy advertising and marketing force, also building up my own freelance clients.

 In the spring of 2004, I began to explore another dimension to my work as a professional writer and editor: travel writing!
 Trips to Paris and Nova Scotia inspired this aspect of writing for my personal pleasure.
 I found adding editorial-style writing to my toolkit was a fantastic way to keep a fresh perspective and offer more across all my writing projects.

-Professionally, I’ve developed a specialization as a website copywriter and online marketer, where my research has kept me growing and evolving.
-In 2005, I joined forces with SEO Advantage, a top-tier search engine optimization firm, as their marketing director.
-They became like a family to me, and I worked day in and out with their SEO consultants, web designers and other copywriters for five wonderful years.
+Professionally, I developed a specialization as a website copywriter and online marketer, where my research has kept me growing and evolving.
+In 2005, I joined with SEO Advantage, a search engine optimization firm, as their copywriter and marketing director.
+They became like a family to me, and I worked day in and out with their SEO consultants, web designers and other copywriters.

-I work with mostly long-time clients but accept a few new clients here and there as interesting projects arrive in my inbox.
+Now, in my freelance work, I only accept a few new clients here and there.
 I have a network of other copywriters and talented people who I can refer for copywriting projects that don’t fit me.
 And I feel rewarded everyday when I see the online voice come alive for a brand with all the parts working in concert.

 Everyone’s got a story.
 What’s yours?